Adam-Lechnos/windows-enforcer/README.md

 ### Updating files
 From the NAS drive's enforcement folder, make changes to any file and it will sync and either execute or install.

-**IMPORTANT** Never change the name of the file, `C:\damo_net\windows_enforcer\batch\first_run_enforcement_checks.bat`, either within the NAS directory or locally on any client.
+**IMPORTANT** Never change the name of the file, `C:\<DOMAIN>\windows_enforcer\batch\first_run_enforcement_checks.bat`, either within the NAS directory or locally on any client.
 If the 'First Run Enforcement Checks' scheduled task is ever deleted or modified, the above steps should be followed.

 ### Tamper Protection
 Each client runtime will ensure the following OS Settings and Windows Filesystem Permissions
 * Enable Audit logging for logon and logoff events -both success and failures
-* Lock down the directory, `C:\damo_net` with only read and list access by non-Admins within the `Users` group.
+* Lock down the directory, `C:\<DOMAIN>` with only read and list access by non-Admins within the `Users` group.
 * Scheduled tasks are only viewable/modifiable by Admins.
 * The First Run Enforcement Checks scheduled task is recreated when deleted by the The First Run Enforcement Checks Jumpstart scheduled task, which performs a check every user logon.
   * Separate log files are created for the program which executes under the Jumpstarter.
 Log files are located in the same folder as the First Run Enforcement tasks prepended with  `jumpstart-`.
 Refer to the [Logging](#Logging) section for more info.